 Refugee and South Hamilton Roads

-The first interior mall in Columbus was built on a 60 acre site, located 8.3 miles southeast of the Ohio State House.
+The first interior mall in Greater Columbus was built on a 60 acre site, located 8.3 miles southeast of the Ohio State House.
 The property was adjacent to the proposed route of the "Outerbelt" / Interstate 270 Expressway, with the section accessing the mall opening in late 1970.

 EASTLAND MALL was designed by Visnapuu & Gaede Architects of Cleveland and was developed by the Visconsi, Mead-Jacobs Company, also of Cleveland.
 The single-level shopping center, encompassing 950,000 leasable square feet, was officially dedicated February 14, 1968.